Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - It can then provide information about the ports

 **Certificate transparency/crt.sh** [crt.sh](crt.sh)
-- This provides a lot of top quality information regarding the
+- This provides a lot of top quality information regarding the sub-domains

+**Recon-Ng**
+- It is a Kali linux tool written in Python that combines individual sources including search engines, plugins and APIs to create a report for information gathering
+- Commands:

+- `run` it comes preinstalled in Kali linux